-With so many undergraduate courses to choose from, finding the right degree can be a long process - so make a start by narrowing down your options…
+With so many university courses to pick from, choosing what to study can be a long process - so start by narrowing down your degree options

-A Bachelors degree is assessed by a combination of written exams, assignments and group projects.
-In many cases, they will include opportunities for a year abroad or in industry.
+Most Bachelors degrees last from three to four years, with assessment made through a combination of written exams, assignments and group projects.
+In many cases, they'll include opportunities to spend a year abroad or in industry.

-To find out more about the full range of UK qualifications and how they relate to each other, read our guide to qualifications.
+To find out more about the full range of UK qualifications, read our guide to qualifications.

-For students who have a particular career in mind, such as medicine, law or journalism, choosing a subject should be fairly straightforward.
+For students with a particular career in mind, such as medicine, law or journalism, finding a suitable course for your chosen subject should be fairly straightforward.
 However, if you're torn between different possibilities, asking yourself the following questions might be a good starting point:

 - Which subjects do I enjoy studying?